Regular Expressions

 Thus, the regexp `foo' matches any string containing `foo'.

-Therefore, the pattern /foo/ matches any input record containing
+matches any input record containing

 the three characters `foo', anywhere in the record.
 Other